 This requires tracking the written goals and evaluating results.
 One important aspect of tracking, particularly when it requires a behaviour change, is the provision of specific, targeted feedback.
 Feedback is a statement of what is, and its sole purpose should be to assist the person in assessing how well they are doing on a specific goal or behaviour.
 The feedback should be communicated in a positive tone, and clearly state what was done well or what areas still need enhancing.
 General comments such as, “that was a good presentation” or “I think your presentation was weak” will not help the individual to understand specifically what needs to change or how they can leverage what they have done well.
 Instead, “You clearly hit all the key points and described them in a way that everyone understood the value,” clarifies one of the important strengths of the presentation.
 Focused and specific feedback provides the developing leaders with a concrete opportunity to learn.

 Pointing out areas for enhancement is much more difficult than highlighting the positives and requires a different set of skills.
 Ambiguous feedback such as “I felt that when the new process was described, not everyone fully understood its value” is not as helpful as specific feedback.
 For instance, in this case it might be appropriate to ask how the speaker assessed whether the audience understood the message, especially as several people’s body language was sending strong messages that they didn’t get it.
 Two important points about giving feedback are:

-- Ensuring that the purpose is clearly stated, so people understand the “Why.”
+- Ensure the purpose is clearly stated, so people understand the “why”

-- Closing the loop when communicating feedback to make sure the individual fully understands your point.
+- Close the loop when communicating feedback to make sure the individual fully understands your point